thes3m/express-ts-rest-generator/README.md

 ## Generating express Router

-`express-api-generator` can generate REST endpoints from Typescript class.
+`express-ts-rest-generator` can generate REST endpoints from Typescript class.
 In order to do so you need to annotate the class with `@RestApi` and each method with `@RestMethod` like this:

 ```ts
 @RestAPI("API/v1")